fabiomercorio/fabiomercorio.github.io/index.md

 js: /js/counter.js
 ---
 ### <span style="color:#c7254e">``News``</span>
+- ``Call for papers`` Our Special Issue on Granular Computing for XAI is now open on [Cognitive Computation](https://www.springer.com/journal/12559/updates/25931758)
 - ``Projects`` Our Project on XAI for Finance has been funded under the Italian PRIN-2022 call, stay tuned!
 - ``Position`` Glad to be the new director of [Unimib Master in BI and Big Data Analytics](https://bimasterbicocca.it/)
 - <span style="color:MediumSeaGreen">``Publication``</span> <span - <span style="color:MediumSeaGreen">``Publication``</span> New paper _"A Survey on XAI and Natural Language Explanations"_ accepted on IPM journal - special issue on XAI